Federico Sturzenegger

-Federico Sturzenegger (born 11 February 1966 in Rufino, Santa Fe) is an Argentine economist who was President of the Central Bank between 2015 and 2018.
-Sturzenegger has a PhD in Economics from Massachusetts Institute of Technology.
+Federico Sturzenegger (born 11 February 1966) is an Argentine economist who is the current head of the Ministry of Deregulation and State Transformation under Javier Milei's presidency.
+He previously served as President of the Central Bank between 2015 and 2018.

 He was a professor of economics at University of California, Los Angeles, Torcuato di Tella University (where he also was Dean of the Business School), and Kennedy School of Government of Harvard University.
 Currently he teaches at University of San Andres and is Honoris Causa Professor at HEC Paris.

-Academically he co-introduced Dark Matter, a term referring to 'invisible' assets that explain the difference between official estimates of the current account and estimates based on the actual return net financial position as well as the concept of de facto exchange rates.
 Throughout his academic career he has published close to fifty articles in refereed journals as well as eight books.

 He was also Chief Economist of YPF, President of Bank of the City of Buenos Aires and a National Congressman for the PRO party.

-Career
+Early life and education

+Sturzenegger was born 11 February 1966 in Rufino, Santa Fe, to Adolfo Sturzenegger, an economist and professor.
+His mother was an attorney and public school teacher in City Bell.
+His paternal family is of Swiss Argentine heritage, originally being from Appenzell, Switzerland.
+He has an older sister as well as a younger sister and brother.